malitharuna/quize-crackerz-assignment-9/README.md

-# Getting Started with Create React App
+# Welcome to My Create React App Name Quiz Wheel

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was vanilla CSS with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts
+** Available Scripts.............

+#   Quiz Wheel Topics
+** React
+** JavaScript
+** CSS
+** Git

+# More About Quiz Wheel
+** This app creat about Web Development Quiz.
+** You can test your Skill about JavaScript, CSS, GitHub and React.
+** Here also have Statistics about how many Question of each topics.
+** Hope you Enjoy it

 In the project directory, you can run:
 ### `npm start`
 Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

 The page will reload when you make changes.\
 You may also see any lint errors in the console.

-### `npm test`

-Launches the test runner in the interactive watch mode.\
-See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.
+### to deploy this site i have used

-### `npm run build`
+`npm run build`

 Builds the app for production to the `build` folder.\
 It correctly bundles React in production mode and optimizes the build for the best performance.